javinoram/glaciar-glims-973671/README.md

 </p>

-This projects is used as an entry point to learn and use the python library OGGM for a paleoclimate reconstruction using the closed morreins.
-Also another method os ELA reconstruction are used.
+This projects is used as an entry point to learn and use the python library OGGM for a paleoclimate reconstruction using some morreins.
+Also, for educational pourposes we add another methods for the ELA reconstruction.

 Author: Javier Norambuena Leiva